 - Prospective, randomized, single-blinded, placebo-controlled phase IIb clinical trial of GP2 + GM-CSF or GM-CSF alone in HER2/neu 1-3+, HLA-A02 patients. - High-risk breast cancer patients (Node Positive, High Risk Node Negative) who were disease-free and immunocompetent after having completed standard of care therapy. - The primary endpoint was to determine if GP2 + GM-CSF reduces breast cancer recurrence rates versus GM-CSF alone.
-A recurrence is defined as either a pathologically confirmed recurrence or a new radiographic finding during standard of care follow-up.
+A recurrence is defined as either a pathologically confirmed recurrence or a new radiographic finding of recurrence during standard of care follow-up.

 The Phase IIb clinical trial closed in December 2018.
-The final median 5 year follow-up data from this Phase IIb clinical trial is currently being collected and analyzed.
+The final median 5 year follow-up data is presented below.
+A total of 180 intent-to-treat patients enrolled in the clinical trial.

-Of the total 180 intent-to-treat patients enrolled, 168 patients completed the 6 primary intradermal injection series over the first 6 months.
 HER2/neu status was determined based on the expression levels of the HER2/neu protein in each patient using standard of care HER2/neu diagnostic technology.
-The trial was prospectively designed to analyze these fully treated patients by 2 distinct patient populations, namely HER2/neu 3+ (over expressors) and HER2/neu 1-2+ (low to intermediate expressors):
+The trial was prospectively designed to analyze these fully treated patients by 2 distinct patient populations, namely HER2/neu 3+ (positive or over expressors) and HER2/neu 1-2+ (low to intermediate expressors):

-- HER2/neu 3+ Over Expressors: In the 96 HER2/neu 3+, HLA-A02 patients, no recurrences were observed if the patient received the 6 primary intradermal injections over the first 6 months following the first year of Herceptin treatment.
-This is the target population for our planned Phase III trial. - HER2/neu 1-2+ Low to Intermediate Expressors: In the 72 HER2/neu 1-2+, HLA-A02 patients, no reduction in recurrence rates were observed, but Herceptin was not administered to these patients.
-Thus, we may pursue a future trial with GP2 in combination with Herceptin therapy.
+- HER2/neu 3+ Positive Over Expressors: In the 96 HER2/neu 3+, HLA-A02 patients, no recurrences were observed in the efficacy population (p = 0.0338).
+A patient was in the efficacy population if they were treated, followed, and remained disease free over the first 6 months, which is the time we believe is required to reach peak immunity and thus maximum efficacy and protection.
+This patient population was treated with GLSI-100 following the first year of trastuzumab treatment, which followed surgery. - HER2/neu 1-2+ Low to Intermediate Expressors: In the 72 HER2/neu 1-2+, HLA-A02 patients, no reduction in recurrence rates were observed, but trastuzumab was not administered to these patients.
+Thus, we may pursue a future trial with GP2 in combination with trastzumab based therapy and other synergistic agents.